seetsch/ProjectHub/QUICKSTART.md

 # Quick Start Guide

-Get your SaaS Mini Dashboard up and running in minutes.
+Get your ProjectHub Dashboard up and running in minutes.
 This guide provides step-by-step instructions for both Docker and local development setups.

 ## 📋 Prerequisites Checklist